-Lynn loves walking in the Moors and along the Yorkshire Coast and although the Moors can sometimes be overlooked for walkers in favour in the Dales, there are some really lovely walks here with lots of pretty villages along the way.
-Ravenscar to Robin Hoods Bay is a particular favourite and well worth a try.
+Lynn loves walking in the moors and along the Yorkshire coast and although the moors can sometimes be overlooked for walkers in favour of the Dales, there are some really lovely walks here with lots of pretty villages along the way.
+Ravenscar to Robin Hood's Bay is a particular favourite and well worth a try.

 Forge Valley Woods is also just a 4-minute drive way and a great place to spend a day exploring.
 We recommend taking a wander by the stream, feeding the birds or just enjoying the bluebells and wild garlic.